sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 comments: true
 ---

-I've never been very good about backing up my data.
-Yes, I've had one external hard drive or another for more than a decade, but my back up plan for most of that time was to drag some folders to the drive every few months, or when I was migrating to a new computer.
+A confession: I've never been very good about backing up my data.
+Yes, I've had one external hard drive or another for more than a decade, but my back up plan for most of that time was to drag some folders to the closest USB drive every few months, or when I was migrating to a new computer.

 <!-- For a few years now, I've been using a command-line tool called [rsync](https://rsync.samba.org/) to perform periodic back-ups of my most important files to various external hard drives and even some USB thumb drives. -->